Analysis | Let’s get ahead of it: A map of the early 2020 results by population, not acreage

 You can see Biden’s strength in the Northeast, Southwest and Northwest.
 But mostly you just see all that red.

 One way to fix that is to scale the results by county relative to the number of votes cast.
-Using Edison’s estimates of the total number of votes per county (given the outstanding votes in California in particular), we get a map that looks like this.
+Using Edison Research’s estimates of the total number of votes per county (given the outstanding votes in California in particular), we get a map that looks like this.

 This doesn’t work that well for a few reasons.
 The first is that the scaled shading de-emphasizes the results in some counties, particularly against a white background.
 The second is the overlap: New York City’s five counties all blend together.